A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 Approximation by sequences of smooth maps at the level of the \emph{weak convergence} is the focus of the present paper.
-In order to avoid problems with the topology of $\mM$ we restrict ourselves \emph{first} to the case $\mM=\B^m$, the standard ball of $\R^m$ and, motivated by the previous discussion, we assume that
+In order to avoid problems with the topology of $\mM$ we restrict ourselves \emph{first} to the case $\mM=\B^m$, the standard unit ball of $\R^m$ and, motivated by the above discussion, we assume that

-Indeed if one of the conditions in \eqref{condition} is not met, then we already now that $C^\infty (\B^m, \mN)$ is dense for the strong topology in $W^{1,p} (\B^m, \mN)$, hence sequentially weakly dense.
+Indeed if one of the conditions in \eqref{condition} is not met, then we already now that $C^\infty (\B^m, \mN)$ is dense for the strong topology in $W^{1,p} (\B^m, \mN)$, hence \emph{also} sequentially weakly dense.
 As a matter of fact, we may even restrict ourselves to the case $p$ is an integer, since the following observation made in \cite{Be2} settles the case $p$ is not:

 \begin{theorem} Assume that \eqref{condition} holds and that $p$ is \emph{not} an integer.
 Then $C^\infty (\B^m, \mN)$ is not sequentially weakly dense in $W^{1,p} (\B^m, \mN)$. \end{theorem}